Knitro 11.1 is supported on the platforms described in the table below.

 For enquiries about using Knitro on unsupported platforms, please contact Artelys.

 Listed below are the C/C++ compilers used to build Knitro, and the Java and Fortran compilers used to test programmatic interfaces.
-It is usually not difficult for Artelys to compile Knitro in a different environment (for example, it is routinely recompiled to specific versions of gcc on Linux).
+It is usually not difficult for Artelys to compile Knitro in a different environment.
+From the 11.1 release, Knitro is compiled with the Intel compilers on all platforms.
 Contact us if your application requires special compilation of Knitro.

 Instructions for installing the Knitro package on supported platforms